-Now if you answered something like… to earn a decent living and support my family… a VERY NOBLE cause… I’m going to take a guess that all you’re getting out of your business is a decent living and just enough to support your family.
-You put your intention out there and the Universe responds accordingly – that’s the Law of Attraction.
+Now, if you answered something like, to earn a decent living and support my family– a VERY NOBLE cause– I guess that all you’re getting out of your business is a decent living and just enough to support your family.
+You put your intention out there, and the Universe responds accordingly – that’s the Law of Attraction.

-All things being equal, who would you rather do business with, company ‘A’ who never discusses their purpose and just blends in with everyone else or company ‘B’ whose larger purpose is one that you can identify with and care about such as ending world hunger or, helping others live lives of abundance and prosperity.
+All things being equal, who would you rather do business with.
+Company ‘A’ who never discusses its purpose and blends in with everyone else?
+Or company ‘B’ whose larger purpose is one that you can identify with and care about, such as ending world hunger or, helping others live lives of abundance and prosperity?